sdague/buildingimages/README.md

 This builds and pushes all the relevant layers.

 The `--tag` field gives the image a name and version, separated by the `:`.
-When using the IBM Cloud Container Registry the name is going to include the full URL to that image.
+The name includes the registry url.

-The version portion can be anything that's meaningful to you.
+The version is relatively free form.
+It should be something that is meaningful to your time.
 The important thing is that tags do not get reused.
 If you rebuild an image, make sure to change the version before uploading.
-Many kubernetes primitives, such as deployments, will perform a graceful rolling upgrade when you specify a new image version.
+Many Kubernetes primitives, such as deployments, will perform a graceful rolling upgrade when you specify a new image version.
 If image versions get reused it hampers the effectiveness of container orchestration systems.

 # Retrieving from IBM Cloud

-IBM Cloud images are included in kubernetes configuration in the same way as images from docker hub.
-The only difference is the full url is needed as it's the non default image repository.
+IBM Cloud images are referenced in kubernetes configuration by full url.
+This url is the same as the `--tag` that was specified during building.

 ```
 apiVersion: apps/v1